Phoenix Dance Cooperative » Choreographers

 Tzu-Chia trained at the School of Imperial Eleven Ballet in Taiwan under the direction of Yung-Cheng Huang.
 With Imperial Eleven Ballet Tzu-Chia danced featured roles in La Bayadére, Esmeralda, and The Dying Swan.
 She continued her professional training at the Pennsylvania Academy of Ballet; while in Pennsylvania Tzu-Chia performed featured roles in The Nutcracker and Le Corsaire.
 Tzu-Chia joined Ballet Arizona in 2005, and has since originated featured roles in Ib Andersen’s Preludes and Fugues, Play, A Midsummer Night’s Dream, 1052 and also Diversions which was performed at the Kennedy Center in 2010.
 Tzu-Chia has also been featured in Les Sylphides, Christoper Wheeldon’s Polyphonia, and Twyla Tharp’s The Golden Section.
 Tzu-Chia’s George Balanchine repertoire includes leading roles in Divertimento No. 15, Stravinsky Violin Concerto,La Sonnambula, Apollo, and La Valse.
 Tzu-Chia has danced principal roles in Raymonda, Andersen’s Swan Lake, and as Juliet inRomeo and Juliet.
 Tzu-Chia’s received critical acclaim for her interpretation of the siren in Balanchine’s Prodigal Son by The New York Times in June 2010.

-Performance Company, Stretch/Conditioning, Hip Hop & Funky Jazz
+Performance Company, Stretch/Conditioning, Hip Hop, Funky Jazz & Jazz

-Michelle Wentworth aka ‘Mimi’ was born and raised in Flagstaff, AZ where she began dancing at the age of 5.
+Michelle Wentworth Columbia was born and raised in Flagstaff, AZ where she began dancing at the age of 5.
 While training in ballet, jazz, tap, lyrical, and hip-hop she participated in countless conventions and competitions across the country.
 Michelle truly fell in love with hip-hop when she became a founding member of the Light Vibe Dance Troop that traveled throughout Arizona performing, teaching workshops, and volunteering.
-She was also the hip-hop director at her childhood studio and has loved watching her students grow into amazing performers that still inspire her today.
-Since moving to Phoenix, Michelle has taught at numerous studios in the valley, choreographed for several dance/cheer teams at local high schools, and been fortunate enough to train under some of Phoenix’s most talented dancers.
-Michelle has performed with Flo Rida at the Superbowl’s Apple Bottom Fashion Show, been a member of the ASU Hip Hop Coalition, and just finished her first season dancing for the Phoenix Suns APS Solar Squad.
-As a member of The Janet Project you can currently see Michelle performing in American Icons Live in Chandler, soon to be featured at Wild Horse Pass Resort & Casino.
+Throughout high school she was also the hip-hop team director at her childhood studio.
+Since moving to Phoenix in 2006, Michelle has taught at numerous studios in the valley, choreographed for several dance/cheer teams at local high schools, and been fortunate enough to train under some of Phoenix’s most talented dancers.
+Michelle has performed with Flo Rida at the Superbowl’s Apple Bottom Fashion Show, been a member of the ASU Hip Hop Coalition, The Janet Project, and the Phoenix Suns APS Solar Squad.
+This is Michelle’s fourth year teaching at PDC, and her third year directing the studio’s Performance Company.

 Combo and Ballet